 However, there are only a handful of schools that go beyond 12th grade.
 Most students do not make it this far.
-Students who complete 11 years of education receive a Cotsa Rican Bachillerato Diploma.
+Students who complete 11 years of education receive a Costa Rican Bachillerato Diploma.
 This is an accredited level of education from the Costa Rican Ministry of Education.

 In terms of higher education, there are some state and private universities available here.
-The public universities are considered a higher quality and a more desirable choice for students.
+Public universities are considered a higher quality and a more desirable choice for students.
 These schools are ideal for students who are bright, willing to work hard, and eager to learn.
 Perhaps the best university in the country is the University of Costa Rica, which has been given awards for the quality of education it provides to students here.

 Universities in Costa Rica

 Higher education for international students is available in Heredia and San Jose, both large cities in the area.
 These schools offer trimester education as well as summer programs.
 University Latina is found in Heredia, with courses in both English and Spanish available.
-This type of school is ideal for those who are learning Spanish language and culture in particular.
-A semester worth of education at this school costs about $8,000 USD.
-Most educational programs offered through study aboard schools in this area are customized programs to fill the student's needs.
+This type of school is ideal for those who are learning the Spanish language and culture in particular.
+A semester's worth of education at this school costs about $8,000 USD.
+Most educational programs offered through study abroad schools in this area are customized programs to fill the student's needs.

 A secondary option is to study in San Jose, the capital of the city.
 Veritas University is an option here.
 This costs slightly more, at about $9000 USD per semester of education.
-The focus here is in the arts and humanities, though customized programs are often available to international students.
+The focus here is on the arts and humanities, though customized programs are often available to international students.
 Other programs include business, health care, liberal arts, and environmental studies.

 Why Study in Costa Rica?

 There are plenty of places throughout the world to study as an international student.
 Some offer better educational programs than those programs found in Costa Rica.
 However, these courses range widely in terms of what they have to offer.
-Here, students not only can come to learn, but also to participate in the community.
+Here, students not only can come to learn but also participate in the community.
 Many of the business programs have taught locals how to open and establish businesses here.

-The health care industry is very much in demand here as well as in neighboring Central American countries.
+The healthcare industry is very much in demand here as well as in neighboring Central American countries.
 Students who wish to enroll here in this type of educational program will find outstanding opportunities to work in the community.
 Another area of focus is on social and environmental sciences.
 These are also fields that are very much in demand for educated professionals in the country.

 Travel Visas for Students